-Kenny and Edith are our farm emus!
+Kenny and Edith were our first two farm emus!
 We got them when they were four and five weeks old.
 Even though we named them, we have no idea if they are boys or girls.
 Our best guess based on their looks and development is that Kenny is a girl and Edith is the boy.
 We have guessed this because Kenny is larger (slightly) and Edith has a bluer face with less feathers.
-Kenny and Edith are Blonde Emu
+Kenny and Edith are Blonde Emu.

 Learn about Emu